 Likewise, I have favorite recipes I pull out annually following the big Holiday Ham Dinner.
 I make ‘em once a year and they’ve become almost as much a tradition as what we do on Easter itself.

 In my estimation, there are probably about 101 ways to use up a bone-in ham.
 Boneless, too – although I favor a ham bone to make a rich soup stock.
-Here are the dishes I rotate from year to year:

 - Nueske’s Black Beans with Smoked Ham and Rice